 Scenario D

 The inspectors identified a licensee did not identify a design flaw that created a potential common-mode failure that involved power supplies to the recirculation line for an air-operated valve in the auxiliary feedwater (AFW) system and other system components.
 The common-mode failure was contrary to the system design requirements as described in the plant Updated Final Safety Analysis Report.
 When this issue was identified by the inspectors, the licensee’s corrective actions for the potential common-mode failure associated with a loss of instrument air did not prevent the failures from repeating.
 Specifically, although the licensee upgraded the safety function of the air-operated recirculation valve, this corrective action failed to ensure that successful operation of the recirculation line air-operated valve depended only on safety-related support systems.
-After the corrective actions, successful operation of the valve still depended upon nonsafety-related power to an interposing relay.
+After the corrective actions, successful operation of the valve still depended upon non-safety-related power to an interposing relay.
 In addition, the corrective actions did not correct a single failure mechanism involving a system orifice modification.

 Operations Inspector On-the-Job Activities